-All manufacturers intending to place products on the UK market on or after 29 March 2019 (postponed to 31 January 2020) will want to consider the actions outlined below.
+All manufacturers intending to place products on the UK market on or after 29 March 2019 (may also apply to new exit date on 31 December 2020) will want to consider the actions outlined below.

-All manufacturers placing products on the EU market will need to take the actions outlined below if they intend to place products on the EU market on or after 29 March 2019 (postponed to 31 January 2020)
+All manufacturers placing products on the EU market will need to take the actions outlined below if they intend to place products on the EU market on or after 29 March 2019 (may also apply to new exit date on 31 December 2020)

 Actions for businesses and other stakeholders

 Manufacturers placing products on the UK market should note: